cpdef/minetest-fish_food/README.md

 # minetest mod fish_food
-This is a minetest mod to allow farming of fishes and jellyfishes.
+This is a minetest mod,
+which allows farming of
+fishes and jellyfishes.

 ## license